Ani Bond: Choying Drolma (2023) – Screening and Dialogue with Director Fen Jennifer Lin

 https://hkuems1.hku.hk/hkuems/ec_hdetail.aspx?guest=Y&ueid=105224

 Directors Fen Jennifer Lin and Shan Bai spent seven years bringing Ani Choying Drolma’s astounding story to the screen.
-The documentary won the Audience Award for Documentary at the 39th Warsaw International Film Festival, as well as Best Documentary Feature at the 13th China Academy Awards of Documentary Film.
+The documentary won the NETPAC Award for the Best Asian/Pacific Film and the Audience Award for Documentary at the 39th Warsaw International Film Festival, as well as Best Documentary Feature and Best Music and Sound at the 13th China Academy Awards of Documentary Film.
 Bai Shan is an independent director and producer.
-Fen Jennifer Lin is a Professor in the Department of Media and Communication and Associate Vice-President (Global Strategy) at City University of Hong Kong.
-For more on the film, visit: https://linandbaistudio.wixsite.com/anichoying
+Fen Jennifer Lin is a media sociologist and a documentary filmmaker.
+She is Professor of Media and Communication and serves as Associate Vice President (Global Strategies) and Director of ArtX Hong Kong Institute at the City University of Hong Kong.
+She has written extensively and bilingually on media and political communication, information governance, state-society relations, China’s technology and innovation system, and social and cultural change.
+She obtained her BA in Economics from Peking University, MS in Statistics, and PhD in Sociology from the University of Chicago.
+For more on the film, please follow: https://www.instagram.com/lin.and.bai.studio?igsh=NXZjbG5qZG9tZmNp&utm_source=qr

 This event is held as part of the course GLAS2141: Women and Gender in Asia, with the support of the Department of History, the Committee on Gender Equity and Diversity (CGED), the Center for the Study of Globalization and Cultures (CSGC), and the Centre of Buddhist Studies in the Faculty of Arts at the University of Hong Kong.